 Making it is more involved.
 You need things like a 360 camera and tripod, a special story board template for planning your film, and if it is going to be a student assignment you will need a plan for assessing the products.

-We did a library assignment which involved going to the reading room, choosing a building to research, use the vertical files on the building to begin learning the history.
-Then discuss what themes you can extract from the history and tell a story about the building.
+We did a library assignment which involved going to the reading room, choosing a building to research, and using the vertical files on the building to begin learning the history.
+We then discussed what themes we saw in the history in order to tell a story about the building.

 This is the camera we used to to experiment with 360 filming.
 A newer version of this camera is being considered for inclusion in Equipment Checkout as part of the Sunderland Foundation Innovation Lab.